Phlank/low-pressure-zone/README.md

 The app client is a Typescript/VueJS built and deployed statically.
 The web API is a .NET application managing identity and data.
 Nginx serves the static content and reverse-proxies API requests to the .NET app's Kestrel server.
 The site audio is served using an [Icecast 2 server](https://icecast.org/).
 SSL certificates are managed through Certbot.

-All portions of the site are built using open-source software libraries and whenever possible.
+All portions of the site are built using open-source software libraries and possible.

 ## Contributing